 Doctors agree, a vegetarian diet is more than just a lifestyle choice: It can actually heal what ails you.
 We are encouraging medical schools to teach students the latest science, and doctors to prescribe vegetarian diets as indicated.
-Our medical resource, The Vegetarian Prescription, provides well-researched articles to support them.
+Our medical resource, Plant-Based Diets in Medicine, provides well-researched articles to support them.

 Tag Archives: diet